haavikko/django-trans-history/README.md

 *  Maintain full history of database state
-*  Query the database as it was at any given time: old_rev = Revision.objects.get_by_timestamp(datetime(nnnnn))
+*  Query the database as it was at any given time: old_rev = Revision.objects.get_by_timestamp(datetime(nnnnn)) User.history(revision=old_rev).filter(organizations_name='foo')
-   # return all users that existed in the database at the specified time and belonged to organization named 'foo' at that time.
-   User.history(revision=old_rev).filter(organizations_name='foo')
    changed_users = old_rev.get_changed_objects(clss=User).filter(name='bar'): # return all objects that were changed at this revision
    changes = old_rev.get_all_changed_objects(): # return all objects that were changed at this revision